I thought we might talk a little about motivation. You know that thing that actors are always asking? “What’s my motivation?” That.

 I’m not immune to the lure of an expeditious motive (no writer is.)
 My husband has a talent for picking apart a scene I’ve created and asking tough questions about the motivations behind them.
 “Why would this character do this?”
 He forces me to justify my characters’ actions, which is awesome.

-For example, in one of my novels, the master villain kept throwing peons at the problem, and happily for the hero, the peons weren’t up to the task.
+For example, in one of my manuscripts, the master villain kept throwing peons at the problem, and happily for the hero, the peons weren’t up to the task.
 He was powerful enough that he could have easily handled the matter himself, and stepping back and letting his minions flounder around (or more to the point, tolerate any more floundering from them) just seemed coy (not a trait one associates with powerful villains.)
 There was no good reason the villain would show that kind of reluctance.
 I realized I’d been holding the villain back because I thought I needed to on a metaplot level (because that’s how it works in movies and books, right?) rather than because it’s what made sense for the villain, given his motivations and personality.

 When I pulled off the self-imposed restraints, the plot sailed (and the hero was really in a whole lot of trouble, which was even better!)